Meriwether & Tharp, LLC

 Child Support Deviations

-Travel expenses may be taken into account as a Deviation if court ordered visitation will incur significant travel expenses.
-The Court may also order a child support Deviation to account for the cost of life insurance, extracurricular activities, private school, housing, alimony, tax credit, health related insurance (vision or dental), or other expenses related to the child(ren).
+A common deviation which can be included in the calculation of child support is a deviation for the cost of the child's private school tuition and other expenses.
+It is also common to include the costs of camp, music, sports, or other extracurricular activities.
+If the combined income of both parents exceeds $40,000.00 per month, the court may deviate child support upward to account for the high income lifestyle.
+Travel expenses may be taken into account as a deviation if court ordered visitation will incur significant travel expenses.
+The court may also order a deviation from the child support calculation to account for the cost of life insurance, housing, alimony, tax credit, health related insurance (vision or dental), or a number of other expenses related to the child(ren).

 Written by: Rebekah Ann James